florisboard/florisboard/ROADMAP.md

     - Allow to have multiple Smartbars
     - Better candidate view (in prep for 0.4.0)

-### 0.3.15 & 0.3.16
+### 0.3.15 & 0.3.16 (current development)

-- Hotfix releases for possible bugs in the preference rework, may be skipped.
+- Hotfix releases for possible bugs in the preference rework
+- Lots and lots of bug fixing in general
+- Preparation work for 0.4.0, fixing text state logic and use break iterator
+- Clean up of project structure for better future development (done)

 ## 0.4.0